blackboxprogramming/blackroad-prism-console/README-OPS.md

 - Pushes to `main` touching `blackroad-stage/**` or manual dispatch run `pages-stage.yml`.
 - Generates a daily proof + `health.json` for `stage.blackroad.io` and uploads the artifact (no automatic publish step yet).
 - Use the artifact for QA sign-off or handoff to downstream deploy automation.

+### API ECS (staging & production)
+- Run `.github/workflows/blackroad-api-ecs.yml` to promote the API container image to ECS.
+- The workflow selects `staging` or `production` secrets based on the dispatch input, waits for `aws ecs wait services-stable`, and exposes a `workflow_call` interface for composition inside CI pipelines.
+- Required secrets are documented in `README-DEPLOY.md` and mirrored in `environments/*.yml` manifests.

 ### Production
 - `blackroad-deploy.yml` runs on every `main` push and exposes a `workflow_dispatch` entry for manual redeploys.